 The best way to arrive at the Mosque is by taxi, they’re reasonably priced and plentiful.
 Nothing can beat being dropped off right outside the entrance.
 When you leave there is an easily accessible taxi stand for your return pick up.
 For those in their own vehicles, there is also an onsite car park for visitors.

 There are lots of nearby hotels too, so you can walk too if it’s not too hot.
 The closest is The Ritz Carlton Abu Dhabi, Grand Canal where we stayed, with spectacular views of the Mosque.
-A review of our stay will be up on the blog soon.

 Entering the Mosque